The Chalice of War

 War is unnatural, he argues, citing further evidence that the grooves left in early human skeletal remains are bite marks from the large land dwelling predators we’ve since extinguished rather than battle scars from tribal skirmishes.
 This in fact echoes earlier commentary on the most native violence experienced by Columbus in his expedition : light sparring with sticks and the like, only very rarely resulting in serious injury.
 The conquistadors’ violence wrought upon the natives was something else entirely.

 In any case, Swanson remarks that since the second world war, the military has become increasingly efficient in indoctrinating soldiers to kill.
-A parallel public relations track has glorified war in film, print, and now video games, often with heavy consultation from weapon manufacturers and military personnel.
+A parallel public relations program has glorified war in film, print, and now video games, often with heavy consultation from weapon manufacturers and military personnel.
 One need only look at the preponderance of blockbuster films these days to experience the influence.
 Further still, military recruiters routinely lie and glorify the military way of life, enticing the poor with a phony carrot rather than the stick of the draft in earlier wars.
 As before, the poor fight and die while elites shield themselves from the draft, such as

 - George W. Bush’s convenient station in the national guard,